 At Heroes Academy, we believe the best way to learn is by doing.
-Our learner-driven model puts young people in the driver's seat of their education, developing the skills they need to thrive in the 21st century.
+Our learner-driven model puts young people in the driver's seat of their education, building the skills and confidence they need to thrive in the real world.

 Real-world skills through hands-on projects, quests, and challenges.
-Learners don't just memorize facts; they apply knowledge to solve real problems.
+Learners don't just memorize facts -- they apply knowledge to solve problems that matter.

 Character development through the Hero's Journey.
 Learners practice self-governance, set goals, and hold each other accountable.

-No grades, no tests -- learners demonstrate competency through real work and meaningful milestones.
+No grades, no bubble tests -- learners demonstrate competency through real work and meaningful milestones that follow them for life.

 Earned when a learner demonstrates true mastery of a skill or concept.
 Badges represent deep understanding, not just completion.